How to sew Denim

 Denim is best sewn with a special Denim/jeans needle which you will find in sewing supply stores.
 These needles have a bigger eye to accommodate the thicker thread used to sew denim and are longer and sharper.
 If you are using stretch denim you may need a stretch needle.

-One handy tip is to keep some extra denim needles at hand when sewing with denim especially if you are completing a fairly big project.
+One handy tip is to keep some extra denim needles (usually No. 16 needles) at hand when sewing with denim especially if you are completing a fairly big project.
 Denim requires very sharp needles and sewing denim dulls the needles very quickly.

 Also, another very important point to note is that you should not go very fast when sewing denim.
 Sewing very fast will result in needle breakage and frustrations all around.
 Go slow with speed.

 5 Should I prewash denim ?

-Denim, as a fabric made of cotton fibers, will shrink with washing and may sometimes run colour too .
+Denim, as a fabric made of cotton fibers, will shrink with washing and may sometimes run color too .
 So it is only common sense that you prewash this fabric.

 You should ask the store whether the denim you are buying is Sanforized or not.
 Sanforized denim has been prewashed / pretreated so that shrinkage is minimal ( as low as 1%)

 So sanforized denim can be put to the test of sewing without washing without much undue damage.
 But even then there may be sizing in the fabric which may make it difficult for you to sew.

 You may prefer raw denim which is unsanfronized; many people do.
-Raw denim with its deep colour is very attractive and some think that whatever fading is there in denim, should come naturally, not through any chemical process.
+Raw denim with its deep color is very attractive and some think that whatever fading is there in denim, should come naturally, not through any chemical process.

 And raw denim has to be prewashed (no option here).
 The fabric should be soaked in a full tub of water for some time and then hung to dry before sewing.
 You can also put in the washing machine.
 Some even recommend to prewash it three times – because denim continues to shrink.